Last updated: April 5, 2026

 A text-to-speech API converts written text into spoken audio via HTTP or WebSocket endpoints.
-Developers call these endpoints to synthesis voice programmatically, thus enabling applications to generate speech in real-time or batch mode.
+Developers call these endpoints to synthesize voice programmatically, enabling applications to generate speech in real-time or batch mode.

 Modern TTS APIs handle far more than basic text-to-audio conversion.
 They generate natural prosody, manage pronunciation across languages, support SSML markup for fine-grained control, and deliver audio chunks before full generation completes.
 Streaming protocols reduce perceived latency by starting playback immediately rather than waiting for complete file generation.

-Sub-200ms latency is now achievable through state-space models, like Inworld's flagship models, and zero-shot voice cloning from 3-15 seconds of audio has become a standard feature set rather than premium.
+Sub-200ms latency is now achievable through modern neural architectures, and zero-shot voice cloning from 3-15 seconds of audio has become a standard feature set rather than premium.

-We evaluated each API based on blind user preference rankings from Artificial Analysis (January 2026), latency benchmarks, pricing transparency, language coverage, and production deployment flexibility.
-Here's how the top eight stack up.
+We evaluated each API based on blind user preference rankings from Artificial Analysis (March 2026), latency benchmarks, language coverage, and production deployment flexibility.
+Here is how the top eight stack up.

 1. Inworld AI TTS